otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/02-design-patterns.md

 <details>

+<summary>Click here to see the answer
+</summary>
-<summary>Unity provides a component-based architecture that allows you to create complex objects by combining simpler objects.
+Unity provides a component-based architecture that allows you to create complex objects by combining simpler objects.
 For example, you can create a player object by combining a mesh renderer, a collider, and a script component.
-</summary>

 </details>

 ---